FAQs

 How do visitors find a grave?

-Tell me what the graves at Greensprings will look like.
+What do the graves at Greensprings look like?

 No artificial flowers or other decorations may be placed on graves.
-Natural wreaths and flowers without vases or other containers are allowed.
+100% biodegradable wreaths and flowers without vases or other containers are allowed.

 How do I plan ahead for burial?